BrainGridAI/getbraingridai/README.md

 - ⚡ **One-Click Installation**: Install rules instantly with a single click
 - 👀 **Rule Preview**: Preview rules before installation to ensure they match your needs
 - 🛠️ **Automatic Setup**: Required directories and configurations are set up automatically
+- 👤 **Account Integration**: Sign in to access your private rules and team rules
+- 👥 **Team Collaboration**: Share and manage rules with your team members

 ## Prerequisites